-JFCS/East Bay provides comprehensive services for LGBTI individuals who have fled their home countries due to persecution based on their sexual orientation or gender identity.
-Unlike other refugees, LGBTI individuals often arrive in the country alone; many have been victims of violence, torture, and rape.
+JFCS/East Bay provides comprehensive services for LGBT individuals who have fled their home countries due to persecution based on their sexual orientation or gender identity.
+Unlike other refugees, LGBT individuals often arrive in the country alone; many have been victims of violence, torture, and rape.

-JFCS/East Bay’s LGBTI Refugee Services include: support with the resettlement process; help enrolling in benefits programs; assistance navigating the health care system, including referrals to local services; counseling services and mental health referrals; support finding educational and vocational resources; outreach to LGBTI social and cultural groups; volunteer support with English, life skills, and social integration; case management; and Farsi-, Dari-, Russian-, and Spanish-speaking staff.
+JFCS/East Bay’s LGBT Refugee Services include: support with the resettlement process; help enrolling in benefits programs; assistance navigating the health care system, including referrals to local services; counseling services and mental health referrals; support finding educational and vocational resources; outreach to LGBT social and cultural groups; volunteer support with English, life skills, and social integration; case management; and Farsi-, Dari-, Russian-, and Spanish-speaking staff.

 As we await new LGBT refugees' arrival in the United States, JFCS/East Bay is looking to develop a corps of volunteers who will be ready to help when they get here.
 Because the resettlement process is complex, it's often difficult to predict exactly when refugees will arrive.